Oscarl214/Christmas-List/README.md

 A personal site that documents my loved ones christmas list that is dedicated for the family to help know what to get for secret santa.

-I pushed myself to navigate this starter code provided by Jack Herrington (Link is noted), to familiarize myself with NextJs and to utilize graphql.
+I pushed myself to navigate this starter code provided by Jack Herrington (Link is noted), to familiarize myself with TypeScript & NextJs and to keep utilizing graphql.

 ## Business Case